#1. Yes, you can and should measure employee performance without ratings.

 So, when you really think about it, performance reviews, and particularly ratings, aren't the be-all and end-all.

-Figure out the pay without rating puzzle and you'll have one less roadblock to ditching annual reviews for something better.
+Figure out the "making pay decisions without ratings puzzle" and you'll have one less roadblock to ditching annual reviews for something better.

 Get in touch if you want advice on how to apply the model, but go ahead, print the worksheet, and try it out!